danhorea2010/android-things-project/README.md

 ## Pre-requisites

 Android phone with a working built-in microphone and at least Android version 8.0.
+Must be able to provide permissions via android's permissions manager in order to get microphone and file system access, in order to be able to start recording

 ## Setup and build